-Scientists from around the world use Fermilab's particle accelerator complex to research some of the least understood particles in the universe: neutrinos.
-A suite of experiments aims to discover the role that these mysterious particles have played in the evolution of the universe.
+Scientists from around the world use Fermilab's particle accelerator complex to research some of least understood particles in the universe: neutrinos.
+A suite of experiments aims to discover the role that these mysterious particles played in the evolution of the universe.

-Neutrinos have mass, contrary to what was previously thought.
-However, the three known types of neutrinos all are very light: each one weighs less than a millionth of the mass of an electron.
-With the NOvA experiment, scientists aim to discover the neutrino mass hierarchy.
+Neutrinos are extraordinarily light: Each weighs less than a millionth of the mass of an electron.
+While we don't know the absolute mass of the neutrino, we do know that its three known types have different masses.
+With the NOvA experiment, scientists aim to discover the mass ordering of the three types.